DevBehindYou/Atomic-Notes-Project/README.md

 Play Store Launch:

-Aim to launch the app on the Google Play Store to reach a wider audience.
+>>Aim to launch the app on the Google Play Store to reach a wider audience.
-Follow platform-specific guidelines for app submission and optimization.
+>>Follow platform-specific guidelines for app submission and optimization.

 Platform Independence:

-Develop web, iOS, Android, and Windows versions of the app to cater to diverse user preferences.
+>>Develop web, iOS, Android, and Windows versions of the app to cater to diverse user preferences.
-Ensure consistent features and user experience across all platforms.
+>>Ensure consistent features and user experience across all platforms.
-Leverage cross-platform development frameworks like Flutter or React Native for efficient development.
+>>Leverage cross-platform development frameworks like Flutter or React Native for efficient development.

+# Known Issues:

+Sync Errors:

+Sync errors may occur due to unstable internet connections.
+Manual sync option available to mitigate automatic sync failures.

+Biometric Authentication:

+Biometric authentication enhances security but may encounter issues on unsupported devices or versions.
+Removing device lock can lead to app instability or crashes, especially on older Android versions.

+Multiple Password Attempts:

+Non-biometric devices, particularly pre-Android 9 versions, may be vulnerable to multiple password attempts.
+Consider implementing additional security measures or limiting login attempts to mitigate risks.

 # Troubleshooting:
 >App Stability: